Shubham-18-10-1998/Obsidian/RESOURCES/Java/Rest API and Spring-Boot.md

 		- Achieved by extending Exception
 	- Unchecked : Runtime Exceptions that happens
 		- Achieved by extending runtime exception
+- Two ways to handle
+	- Throw
+	- Try, catch blocks

-Bubbling : pushing it up to service, controller etc so we can actually get it.
+Bubbling : pushing it up to service, controller etc so user can actually get it.

+We can handle runtimeExceptions too, but they represent runtime issues hence aren't meant to be handled. so its like s principle to have expected exceptions to be checked which extend Exception Class.

 @ExceptionHandler
-get called by servlet
+get called by DispatcherServlet
 For method handling the exception for specific class

 However
-For handling exceptions, here we use @ControllerAdvice fro class which wants to be universal error handler
+For handling exceptions, here we use @ControllerAdvice for class which wants to be universal error handler

 ## Entity Relationships
 6 ways
 -
 Normalised ways

+# Learnings
+- to see what process is running on a port, we use lsof -i:portNumber
+- To kill the process on that id, we do, kill -9 proccesID.
+Where processID is the processID for process running on that port.
+- Browsers always perform a GET.
+-